Binary number: Representation

-When spoken, binary numerals are usually read digit-by-digit, in order to distinguish them from decimal numerals.
-For example, the binary numeral 100 is pronounced one zero zero, rather than one hundred, to make its binary nature explicit, and for purposes of correctness.
+When spoken, binary numerals are usually read digit-by-digit, to distinguish them from decimal numerals.
+For example, the binary numeral 100 is pronounced one zero zero, rather than one hundred, to make its binary nature explicit and for purposes of correctness.
 Since the binary numeral 100 represents the value four, it would be confusing to refer to the numeral as one hundred (a word that represents a completely different value, or amount).
 Alternatively, the binary numeral 100 can be read out as "four" (the correct value), but this does not make its binary nature explicit.

 Counting in binary

 Counting in binary is similar to counting in any other number system.
 Beginning with a single digit, counting proceeds through each symbol, in increasing order.
 Before examining binary counting, it is useful to briefly discuss the more familiar decimal counting system as a frame of reference.

 Decimal counting

 Decimal counting uses the ten symbols 0 through 9.
 Counting begins with the incremental substitution of the least significant digit (rightmost digit) which is often called the first digit.
 When the available symbols for this position are exhausted, the least significant digit is reset to 0, and the next digit of higher significance (one position to the left) is incremented (overflow), and incremental substitution of the low-order digit resumes.
 This method of reset and overflow is repeated for each digit of significance.
 Counting progresses as follows: